-Dangerous animals: High Risk
+- High Risk

-Security measures: Hippos come ashore at night and the area is full of wildlife.
+- Each tent has a horn to alert your askari in the event of an emergency, and two-way radios are also provided to communicate with the central area.
+Hippos come ashore at night and the area is full of wildlife.
 During the day, housekeeping staff will escort guests or help with luggage.
 At night, askaris armed with traditional weapons patrol the camp and are always on hand to escort guests.
 The head askari has been with Rekero since it was first opened in 1999.

-Disabled access: On Request
+- On Request